Saturday, June 27, 2026

 "Nice to meetcha," I said finally.

 Her voice had sleep.
-A soft, husky edge to it, and it could be so sweet as to be horrifying.
-But there must have been some knife in her throat; her voice cut like a file at that response.
+A soft, husky edge to it, and it could be so sweet as to be scary.
+But there must have been some knife in her throat; her voice cut me at that response.
 I stepped back in defense.

 "What?
 What's silly?"
 I asked nervously.